-Filed herewith.
+^{} Filed herewith

-To be filed as an exhibit to a report pursuant to Section 13(a) or 15(d) of the Exchange Act or in a post-effective amendment to this registration statement.
+^{} To be filed as an exhibit to a report filed by Sunoco Logistics Partners L.P. pursuant to Section 13(a) or 15(d) of the Exchange Act or in a post-effective amendment to this registration statement.

-To be filed later in accordance with Section 310(a) of the Trust Indenture Act of 1939, as amended.
+^{} To be filed in accordance with Section 310(a) of the Trust Indenture Act of 1939, as amended.